4GeeksAcademy/machine-learning-content/06-ml_algos/naive-bayes.md

 Let's look at how Naive Bayes theorem calculates probability for categorical features.
 In the first image we have the calculation for 'Refund' column, and the second image shows the calculation for 'Marital status' column.

--Calculating conditional probabilities of Refund given Evade:
+- Calculating conditional probabilities of Refund given Evade:

 ![naivebayes_image2](../assets/naivebayes_image2.jpg)

--Calculating conditional probabilities of Marital status given Evade:
+- Calculating conditional probabilities of Marital status given Evade:

 ![naivebayes_image3](../assets/naivebayes_image3.jpg)